 Personal Perfection of Being

-Zen practice should make one perfect, shouldn't it?
+Practice should make one perfect, shouldn't it?

-Yet one's body consumes and excretes,
+Yet each body consumes and excretes,

-one's emotions reflect desires, anger, greed, and lust,
+emotions reflect desires, anger, greed, and lust,

 When in about 700 A.D. the fifth Zen Patriarch in China asked his disciples